Swayam-Patel-un/DS203-Project/README.md

 # DS203 Project: Session Summary Analysis & Search

-This project is a comprehensive data science pipeline built to solve an unsupervised learning problem: recovering lost associations for a jumbled set of lecture summaries (Submitted by the students throughout the course).
-The goal is to take a single file of unlabeled summaries, group them into their respective lecture "sessions," and build analytical tools on top of these discovered groupings.
+### Introduction

+This repository contains the complete data science pipeline for a project focused on unsupervised learning and natural language processing.
+The project addresses the challenge of organizing and analyzing a large, unlabeled corpus of text summaries.

+The pipeline proceeds from raw text data through cleaning, advanced vectorization, unsupervised clustering to identify latent topics, and finally, ranking and retrieval.
+The end products include a set of organized and ranked summaries, a generated representative summary for each topic, and a functional keyword-based search engine to retrieve the most relevant information.

+### Problem Statement

+The project was initiated with a dataset of jumbled-up session summaries from a data science course.
+The primary association between each summary and its corresponding lecture session was lost.

+The objective is to apply a systematic data science methodology to:

+1. Re-establish the connection between summaries and sessions by grouping semantically similar summaries.

+2. Compare different text featurization methods to find the most effective one for this task.

+3. Rank the summaries within each identified session based on their relevance and detail.

+4. Create a representative summary for each session.

-The final output includes a keyword-based search engine to find the most relevant sessions and their top summaries, and a visualization dashboard for exploring the session clusters.
+5. Build a simple, interactive application that allows a user to find the most relevant session and its top 3 summaries based on a keyword query.

 ### Methodology

+The project is structured as a multi-step pipeline, with each stage feeding into the next.

-1. Exploratory Data Analysis (EDA)
+1. Exploratory Data Analysis and Pre-processing

+  * Input: Session-Summary-for-E6-project.xlsx - Data.csv

+  * Process: The raw text summaries were loaded and subjected to standard NLP pre-processing steps.
+This included:

+    * Conversion to lowercase.

+    * Removal of punctuation, numerical digits, and special characters.

+    * Tokenization of summaries into individual words.

+    * Removal of common English stop words.

+    * Lemmatization to reduce words to their base or root form.

+  * Output: A cleaned DataFrame saved as processed_df.csv.

-2. Text Vectorization (Featurization)
+2. Text Featurization (Vectorization)

-3. Clustering (Session Recovery)
+Two distinct methods were evaluated to convert the cleaned text into numerical vectors:

+* Method A (Doc2Vec): A Doc2Vec (Paragraph Vector) model was trained from scratch using the gensim library.
+This involved extensive hyperparameter tuning (as seen in the doc2vec_opt_... notebooks) to optimize for vector size, context window, and the training algorithm (DM vs. DBOW).

+* Method B (Transformer Embeddings): A state-of-the-art, pre-trained transformer model, jina-embeddings-v2-base-en, was used.
+This model is specifically designed for high-performance semantic retrieval and clustering.

+Selection: The Jina embeddings were selected for the final pipeline due to their superior performance in capturing semantic meaning, which is critical for clustering.
+The resulting vectors were stored in jina_summary_embeddings.csv.

+3. Session Recovery (Clustering)

+* Algorithm: K-Means Clustering

+* Process: The K-Means algorithm was applied to the high-dimensional Jina embeddings.
+To determine the optimal number of clusters (k), the Elbow Method and Silhouette Score were analyzed.

+* Result: An optimal k=30 was identified, indicating that the dataset represents 30 distinct lecture sessions.

+* Output:

+  * clustered_summaries_k30.csv: The original summaries with their new cluster label (session ID).

+  * cluster_centroids_k30.csv: The 30 centroid vectors, each representing the semantic center of a topic.

 4. Generative Cluster Summarization

+To create a high-quality, human-readable label for each of the 30 clusters, a generative AI model was used.

+* Process: For each cluster, all constituent summaries were concatenated into a single large text block.
+This text was then passed to a generative AI API (e.g., Gemini) with a prompt to generate a single, concise summary capturing the main themes.

+* Output: Cluster_Representative_Summaries.csv, which maps each cluster ID to its new, generated summary.

 5. Intra-Cluster Summary Ranking

-Applications & Results

-Application 1: Cluster Visualization Dashboard

-Application 2: Keyword Search Engine

-How to Run

-Repository Structure

-flowchart-project-pipeline Project Pipeline

-The core logic of this project follows a multi-stage NLP and machine learning pipeline:

-Raw Data (.csv) → 1.
-EDA & Text Pre-processing → 2.
-Text Vectorization (Jina & Doc2Vec) → 3.
-K-Means Clustering → 4.
-Generative Summary (API) → 5.
-Summary Ranking (Cosine Similarity) → 6.
-Visualization & Search App

-🔬 Technical Deep Dive

-This section details the models, algorithms, and key decisions made at each stage of the project.

-1. Exploratory Data Analysis (EDA)

-File: Code/1_Exploratory_Data_Analysis/EDA.ipynb

-Libraries: pandas, nltk, matplotlib, seaborn

-Process:

-The raw data from Session-Summary-for-E6-project.xlsx - Data.csv was loaded.

-Standard text pre-processing was performed using nltk:

-Converted all summaries to lowercase.

-Removed punctuation, special characters, and numbers.

-Tokenized summaries into individual words.

-Removed common English stop words.

-Applied lemmatization to reduce words to their root form (e.g., "running" → "run").

-The distribution of summary lengths (word count) was analyzed to understand the data's characteristics.

-Output: A cleaned processed_df.csv was generated, which serves as the input for the vectorization stage.

-2. Text Vectorization (Featurization)

-As per the project requirements, two distinct featurization methods were explored.

-Method A: Doc2Vec (gensim)

-Files: Code/2_Vectorizating_Summaries/doc2vec/

-Process: A Doc2Vec (Paragraph Vector) model was trained from scratch on the processed summary corpus.
-This model learns a fixed-length vector representation for variable-length texts.

-Hyperparameter Tuning: Extensive optimization was performed to find the best model parameters, as seen in the doc2vec_opt_...ipynb notebooks.
-Key parameters tuned include:

-dm=1 (Distributed Memory) vs. dm=0 (Distributed Bag of Words).

-vector_size: The dimensionality of the embedding.

-window: The context window size.

-Result: A final model, doc2vec_300d_w70_dm1_e10000.model, was trained with 300 dimensions, a window size of 70, and 10,000 epochs.

-Method B (Selected): Jina AI Embeddings

-Files: Code/2_Vectorizating_Summaries/jina/jina_vectorizing_summaries.ipynb

-Process: This approach utilized a state-of-the-art, pre-trained transformer model, jina-embeddings-v2-base-en.
-This model is specifically designed to create high-quality, semantically-rich embeddings for retrieval and clustering tasks.

-Each processed summary was fed into the Jina model to obtain a dense vector embedding.

-Output: The resulting embeddings were saved to jina_summary_embeddings.csv.
-These embeddings were chosen for the final clustering step due to their superior semantic representation.

-3. Clustering (Session Recovery)

-File: Code/3_Clustering_Summaries/jina_kmeans.ipynb

-Algorithm: K-Means Clustering (from scikit-learn)

-Process:

-The high-dimensional Jina embeddings were used as the input features for the K-Means algorithm.

-The Elbow Method and Silhouette Score were used to determine the optimal number of clusters (k).

-Key Result: An optimal k=30 was identified, indicating that the jumbled summaries likely belong to 30 distinct lecture sessions.

-Output:

-clustered_summaries_k30.csv: The original summaries with their new cluster label (session ID).

-cluster_centroids_k30.csv: The 30 centroid vectors, each representing the "average" topic of a session.

-4. Generative Cluster Summarization

-Files: Code/4_Cluster_Representative_Summaries/api_call.ipynb, cluster_rep_summary_generation.py

-Process: Instead of simply picking one summary to represent a cluster, a more sophisticated approach was used.

-For each of the 30 clusters, all summaries belonging to it were concatenated.

-This large block of text was fed to a Generative AI API (e.g., Gemini or OpenAI).

-The model was prompted to "generate a concise, representative summary that captures the main topics of the following text."

-Output: Cluster_Representative_Summaries.csv was created, containing the 30 cluster IDs and their corresponding high-quality, AI-generated representative titles/summaries.

-5. Intra-Cluster Summary Ranking

-File: Code/6_Ranking_Summaries_Within_a_Cluster/summary_ranking.ipynb

-Method: Cosine Similarity

-Process:

-To rank summaries within each cluster, each summary's Jina vector was compared to its cluster's centroid vector (from cluster_centroids_k30.csv).
+To identify the "best" summaries within each session, a ranking system was implemented.

-The cosine similarity score was calculated for every summary, measuring how "on-topic" or "central" it is to the session's main theme.

-Summaries within each of the 30 clusters were then ranked from highest to lowest similarity.
+* Method: Cosine Similarity

+* Process: Within each of the 30 clusters, the Jina embedding for every individual summary was compared to the cluster's centroid vector.
+The resulting cosine similarity score (ranging from 0 to 1) represents how "central" or "on-topic" that summary is.

-Output:
+* Output:

-clustered_ranked_summaries.json: A complete JSON file of all clusters and their ranked summaries.
+ * clustered_ranked_summaries.json: A complete JSON file of all clusters, each containing its summaries ranked by similarity score.

-top3_summaries_app_data.json: A-pre-processed JSON file containing only the top 3 summaries for each cluster, used directly by the search app.
+ * top3_summaries_app_data.json: A smaller, pre-processed file containing only the top 3 ranked summaries for each cluster, designed for use in the final application.

-Applications & Results

-Application 1: Cluster Visualization Dashboard

-File: Code/5_Cluster_Visualization/vizualization_app.py

-Framework: Streamlit

-Description: A simple web application that visualizes the 30 discovered sessions.
-The app likely features:

-A bubble chart where each bubble is a session, sized by the number of summaries or keywords.

-Interactive word clouds that update when a user clicks on a session bubble, showing the most important terms for that topic.

-Application 2: Keyword Search Engine

-Files: Code/7_Summary_Search_App/main.py, search_engine.py

-Framework: Python (likely a console application)
+6. Search Application

-Description: This is the final deliverable, providing a simple search interface for users.
+A final application was built to provide a simple search interface for the data.

 Logic:

-A user enters a list of keywords (e.g., "python, loops, data structures").

-The search_engine.py module vectorizes this keyword query using the same Jina model used for the summaries.

-This query vector is compared against the 30 stored cluster centroid vectors using cosine similarity.

-The cluster with the highest similarity score is identified as the "most relevant session."

-The application then fetches the AI-generated representative summary for that session (from Cluster_Representative_Summaries.csv) and the top 3 student-written summaries (from top3_summaries_app_data.json) and displays them to the user.
+The user provides a set of keywords. -> The application vectorizes this keyword query using the same Jina model. -> This query vector is compared against all 30 cluster centroid vectors using cosine similarity. -> The cluster with the highest similarity score is identified as the most relevant session. -> The application retrieves and displays the AI-generated representative summary for that session and the top 3 student-written summaries.